A Tradition of Serving Rock Hill Families

 Upon the death of Mr. Robinson in 1931, his wife, Mrs. Johnie Mae Ramseur Robinson, successfully owned and operated the business.
 In 1949, Mr. Samuel L. Reid, Jr. was hired by People’s Undertaking Company as a Licensed Funeral Director and Embalmer.
 In 1960, Mr. John W. Ramseur, Sr., nephew of Mrs. Robinson, joined the business and later became the Manager.
 During the late part of the 1960s, the Urban Renewal Project forced many black-owned businesses to relocate to other parts of the city.
 On March 3, 1973, the funeral home moved to its present location and was renamed Robinson Funeral Home.
 Mrs. Robinson passed away on May 27, 1987.
 Mr. Ramseur is now the President and Owner of the funeral home.

 In 2000, Ms. J. Monique Ramseur became the third generation family member to join the family business.
 She is a graduate of Gupton-Jones College of Funeral Service in Decatur, GA and is currently the Manager of the funeral home as well as a Licensed Funeral Director and Embalmer.
 Mr. Samuel L. Reid, Jr. passed away on May 2, 2010, after 61 years of loyal and dedicated service.
 Mr. Mike G. Thornwell, Assistant Manager, joined the staff full-time in 2010.
-He is a graduate of Kentucky School of Mortuary Service.
-He is a Licensed Funeral Director and Embalmer and has been with the funeral home for over 40 years.
+He was a graduate of Kentucky School of Mortuary Service.
+He was a Licensed Funeral Director and Embalmer and was with the funeral home for over 40 years before recently passing away.
+Christopher R. Culp graduated in 2010 and joined Robinson Funeral Home in 2015.

 Robinson Funeral Home is in its third generation of being a historically significant, family maintained business.
 We will continue to preserve and sustain the legacy of service to the families and communities in which we serve.